The Beauty Industry Compliance Certificate

 Who BICC Is For

 Beauty content creators.
-A verifiable credential that signals to brands you understand the rules, and a practical framework you carry into every piece of content going forward — not just the sponsored ones.
+A verifiable credential that signals to brands you understand the rules, and a practical framework you carry into every piece of content going forward.

 Influencer agencies and roster managers.
 A way to credential your creator roster at scale, differentiate your representation, and reduce contract risk across your portfolio.